 Discover Graz and enjoy its top attractions; the beautiful, historic center that is included in the UNESCO list of World Heritage Sites and the Castle Hill overlooking the city center, are excellent reasons to travel to Graz.

 Where to stay in Graz

-The Old Town and the center of Graz, Innere Stadt, are situated within the pictures 5-16 on the map.
-This central area is not far away from the Schloßberg either.
-The Jakominiplatz square, at the southern end of the red line (the main shopping street), contains a bus stop to and from the airport.
+The Old Town and the center of Graz, Innere Stadt, are situated at the foot of the Castle Hill.
+The Jakominiplatz square, at the southern end of the main shopping street Herrangasse, contains a bus stop to and from the airport.

 If you’re travelling by train, areas close to the train and bus stations are also well-suited for accommodation.
 There are some shops and a big supermarket for groceries (Merkur Markt) just in front of the stations at the beginning of Annenstrasse.
 Annenstrasse is a wide street with a lot of stores, and it leads straight to the old town and its center Hauptplatz.
 The distance from the stations to Hauptplatz is about 1.5 kilometers.

 Schloßberg is not just a hill with a fortress, but rather a place to spend time comfortably.
 The well-maintained area comes with a great view.
 There are at least two restaurants and a few cafes and bars.